Liquor Liability Insurance Explained

 What Liquor Liability Insurance Doesn’t Cover

-- Employee Injuries: Injuries to an employee as the result of an alcohol-related incident are covered under worker’s compensation insurance.
+- Employee Injuries: Injuries to an employee as the result of an alcohol-related incident are only covered under worker’s compensation insurance.

 - Damage To Your Property: While damage to other people’s property is covered, you will need commercial property insurance to file a claim for assistance repairing your own damage after an accident or incident.

-- Damage Caused By Underage Drinking: In general, insurance companies will not help you out if you break the law.
+- Damage Caused By Underage Drinking: In general, insurance companies will not help you if you break the law.
 If someone under the drinking age is served in your establishment, you will have to carry the financial burden on your own.

 Who Needs Liquor Liability Insurance?